manikbhandari/cnn-text-classification/README.md

 >Social sciences and society ||| Several of these rights regulate pre @-@ trial procedure : access to a non @-@ excessive bail , the right to indictment by a grand jury , the right to an information ( charging document ) , the right to a speedy trial , and the right to be tried in a specific venue .

 We assume that the data is tokenized and we use python's split function to split it into tokens.
+This repository was tested on [this](https://drive.google.com/file/d/1OZ6PQtIqDaCI1FvyjLvMuaq_JBYMfa3d/view?usp=sharing) dataset.

 ### EDA
 Some basic EDA is provided in this [notebook](https://github.com/manikbhandari/cnn-text-classification/blob/master/eda.ipynb).